Star Wars (comic strip): Collections

 In 1991, Russ Cochran published a 2,500-copy limited run of a three-volume hardcover boxset of all of Goodwin and Williamson's Star Wars comic strips from 1981 to 1984, signed by both creators and featuring new cover illustrations by the latter.
 (Note: The first volume of the Russ Cochran collection notably features a traditional AT-ST walker on its cover, while the original comic and the later Dark Horse Comics trade paperback cover feature Williamson's rendering of concept art by Joe Johnston for The Empire Strikes Back.)
 An introduction by Goodwin is included.

 Comics from this series were collected twice by Dark Horse Comics.
 The first collection was released between 1992 and 1994 with the title Classic Star Wars.
 It collected the later years of the strip done by Goodwin and Williamson, excluding the Sunday strips, and it colored the black-and-white daily strips and rearranged them to fit the comic book format.
 In 1994, Manning's strip was released as Classic Star Wars: The Early Adventures, including both daily and Sunday comics, with the exception of two storylines.
 One of the excluded storylines was later collected in a one-shot comic book, exclusive to Kay-Bee Toys.
 In 2017 and 2019, most of these were collected in two trade paperback volumes under the title Marvel Epic Collection: Star Wars – The Newspaper Strips.
+Marvel published an omnibus of both volumes in mid-2026.